Aashishsharma/Learnings/Javascript/Arrays.md

 ```

 To convert an object to an iterable without using any built-in Object methods, you can create a custom iterator for the object.
 This involves defining a custom iterable protocol using the Symbol.iterator symbol.

+To create a custom iterator in JavaScript:
+1. Create an Iterable Object: Start with an object you want to iterate over, like an array or a custom data structure.
+2. Define [Symbol.iterator] Method: Add a method named [Symbol.iterator] to your object, which returns an object with a next() method.
+3. Define the next() Method: In the next() method, return an object with value (the current item) and done (a boolean indicating if the iteration is complete).
+4. Implement Iteration Logic: In the next() method, implement the logic to retrieve the next value in the sequence.
+Use an internal index or counter to track the current position.
+5. Signal Completion: When done, set done to true in the object returned by next().
+6. Use the Iterable: You can now use your custom iterable object with built-in JavaScript iteration mechanisms, like for...of loops.

 ```javascript
 // Custom object with properties const customObject = {